sourcefrog/cargo-mutants/README.md

 When a test times out, you can mark it with `#[mutants::skip]` so that future `cargo mutants` runs go faster.

-### Avoiding false negatives

-Trees that `deny` style lints such as `unused_variable` are likely to fail to build when mutated, without really saying much about the value of the tests.
-I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this, and don't do this when running `cargo mutants`.

 ### Performance

 Most of the runtime for cargo-mutants is spent in running the program test suite